zaneschepke/bundletool/README.md

-# Bundletool Build APKs Action
+# Bundletool build .apks file action

 This action downloads `bundletool` and builds a .apks file from an Android App Bundle (AAB).